mattlianje/etl4s/README.md

 ```

 #### `onFailure`
-Catch some exception and perform some action for Nodes or Pipelines:
+Catch some exception and perform some action:
 ```scala
 val riskyExtract =
     Extract[Unit, String](_ => throw new RuntimeException("Boom!"))